yakanho/training/labs/DNS/Lab 1 - Configure zone.md

 ### Intro

-We are going to configure a hidden authoritative server and create the authoritative zone *grpX*.<*lab_domain*>.te-labs.training.
+We are going to configure a hidden authoritative server and create the authoritative zone for your domain name *grpX*.<*lab_domain*>.te-labs.training.

 ### What we already know